ubc-library-rc/oer-rdm/jb_slides.md

 ![Screenshot of file list](media/github-repo-content.png) <!-- .element: style="position: absolute; left: 55%; top: 15%" class="fragment" -->

-notes: Each workshop we publish in this way has its own GitHub repository in the Research Commons GitHub organization.
+notes: Each OER we publish in this way has its own GitHub repository in the Research Commons GitHub organization.
-Here's a snapshot of the repository for the Docker workshop.
-At the top level is the index.md file corresponding to the website front page, as well as the config yaml file, which we'll look at in more detail soon.
+Here's a snapshot of the repository for the File Naming workshop.
+At the top level is a "content" directory...

-In the "content" folder are multiple markdown files; each becomes its own page on the workshop site.
-This folder organization is useful but not required: the markdown files can be anywhere in the repository.
-How they're presented on the site is governed by a yaml header in each file, not by the structure of the repository.
-Those familiar with Jekyll will notice that there aren't many Jekyll-related files in this repo.
+...that contains several markdown files.
+Each file corresponds to one page on the OER website.

 ---
 <!-- .slide: data-transition="fade-in slide-out" -->